Wesley-GITT/UofT-Course-RECS/README.md

 # CSC111 Project 2 Report: UofT Course Recommendation System

 This is a project written in python to recommend course to students.
-Follow [https://www.teach.cs.toronto.edu/~csc111h/winter/assignments/project2/phase2/](this link) to project requirement
+Follow [this link](https://www.teach.cs.toronto.edu/~csc111h/winter/assignments/project2/phase2/) to project requirement

 ## Data structure